canonical-websites/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 language: bash
 ```

 Later you can use Travis CI to run your tests.
-For that you will have to adjust this file depending on the language of your project, and add the install and script steps.
-But for now, we don’t need any of that as we’ll just make continuous delivery to the store.
+For that you will have to adjust this file depending on the language of your project, and add the install and script steps to test and build your snap before publishing.
+However, we don’t need any of that yet - as we’ll just focus on continuous delivery to the store.

-In the next step we’ll make sure that your snap can be built successfully in Travis CI, so we can push the generated snap to the store.
+In the next step, we’ll make sure that your snap can be built successfully in Travis CI, so we can push the generated snap to the store.

 ## Building the snap in a clean environment
 Duration: 5:00

-Travis CI uses a build environment based on Ubuntu 14.04, which is missing some requirements for running snapcraft.
-However, it does have support for Docker, so we will use a Docker container to build the snap.
+Travis CI uses a [build environment based on Ubuntu 16.04](https://docs.travis-ci.com/user/reference/overview/) and it has Docker support, so we will use a Docker container to build the snap.

 Before we build our snap in Travis CI’s executors, we need to make sure the snap builds correctly in a Docker container.